Are you passionate about learning and organisational development?

 About the role

-We’re looking for someone who, from day one, will shape our L&D programme, bringing others along with them.
-Whether this is reviewing our ‘Diverse Talent Programme’ with our workers fora or working with FCL colleagues to scope and agree their learning needs for the year ahead, you’ll have the ability to quickly understand the challenges and needs of others and build strong relationships to find a way forward.
+We’re looking for someone who, from day one, will shape our culture change around future ways of working, bringing others along with them.
+You’ll have the ability to quickly understand the challenges and needs of others and build strong relationships to find a way forward.

 You'll be a role model for the behavioural change we're looking to embed in the organisation - whether this is our new Ways of Working programme, approaches to becoming a more diverse and inclusive organisation or demonstrating our leadership behaviours.

-You’ll work with and manage a team of well-established and experienced consultants and oversee our administration team, so we are looking for someone passionate about developing and getting the most from others as a line manager and able to take responsibility for keeping the service running smoothly.
+You’ll work with a team of well-established and experienced HR and learning professionals, so we are looking for someone passionate about working alongside others in partnership.

-This role offers the perfect opportunity if you’re looking to get your teeth around an L&D programme that has significant scope.
+This role offers the perfect opportunity if you’re looking to get your teeth around an OD and learning programme that has significant scope.

-You’ll be given freedom to shape the learning programmes you’re responsible for and really make your own mark, impacting thousands of people across the council and developing yourself as a senior L&D professional.
+You’ll be given freedom to shape the way forward and really make your own mark, impacting thousands of people across the council and developing yourself as a senior Learning and Organisational Development professional.

 You’ll learn lots about working in a complex organisation through working in partnership with a variety of different stakeholders – senior leaders through to front-line staff, our worker fora through to Trade Union Representatives.